-Hydrogen replacing coking coal – should owners of dry bulk ships take note?
+China continues to block Australian coal and is diversifying its import sources (long haul countries) which will support coal shipping demand in 2021.09 Feb 2021: Hydrogen replacing coking coal – should owners of dry bulk ships take note?

 The recent development of replacing coking coal with hydrogen in crude steel production has created a buzz that coking coal might soon be out of favour.
 For dry bulk operators this is a potentially negative development, but is this really the case?12 Nov 2020: Appalling fate of non-coking coal trade